noclue/vim_rs/examples/README.md

 # vim_rs usage examples
 This folder contains examples of how to use the vim_rs library.

-The examples are arrange in a Rust workspace to facilitate faster build time and thus faster development and testing.
+The examples are arranged in a Rust workspace to facilitate faster build time and thus faster development and testing.

 To build the examples, run the following command:
 ```bash